Award-winning

 Read More...Tactile Objects and Models are the Future of Accessibility

-Tactile Objects and Models are the Future of Accessibility Most people with disabilities from their lived experience understand what segregation and exclusion feels like.
+Tactile Objects and Models are the Future of Accessibility Most people with disabilities from personal lived experience understand what segregation and exclusion feels like.
 But ask the average disabled person what accessibility means to them, you are pretty much guaranteed to get a different answer every time.
 To a wheelchair

 Read More...How cafés, pubs and restaurants can better serve disabled patrons